jay-tyler/tunes-project/README.md

 * --> bonus to above: ability to loop over a tune, at any tempo, using some quick buttons mail
 * Suggest sets based on key transitions and tune type, given that no current union exists between the tunes
+* Suggest sets and tunes to practice based on last date played and "forgetfulness curve"
+* Provide an interface to record practice notes for tunes

 ### Phase 2